Lom209/pt-k8s/README.md

 - **pt-main**: A containerised Kali Linux environment with pre-configured security tools
 - **Monitoring stack**: Prometheus, Grafana, Loki, and Promtail for comprehensive monitoring and log aggregation
 - **Kubernetes configurations & deployment scripts**: Application / Infrastructure management (from deploy -> maintenance)
-- **KSAK (Kubernetes Swiss Army Knife)**: A CLI tool for managing Kubernetes resources and interacting with pods

 This platform enables security professionals to:
 - Deploy isolated, scalable, containerised penetration testing environments with minimal intervention.